How do I find rehearsal/concert/time/location information?

 Can I get a recording of the concert?

 - Yes you can!
-You can order concert CDs and DVDs for $30 by filling out the form online, or pick one up from the Orchestra Manager at rehearsal.
+You can order concert CDs and DVDs for $30 through Charms and by picking up an order form at concerts.
 We will not have recordings for the Side by Side with the Colorado Symphony.

 Who do I talk to about……?